 Retail customer data is priceless—when it’s right

-It’s no secret that creating more personalised customer experiences is a top priority for nearly all industries, especially retailers.
+It’s no secret that creating more personalized customer experiences is a top priority for nearly all industries, especially retailers.
 To get a better sense of their audience, retailers must understand how to bring together external data sources, such as demographics, location and market data, with internally held customer data, such as transaction histories and loyalty status.
-Once these sources have been identified—and the data has been checked for accuracy—retailers can gain a unique insight into their customers.
+Once these sources have been identified—and the data has been checked for accuracy—retailers can achieve a more a detailed understanding of their customers.

 Retailers often struggle with ensuring their data quality is high.
 “It’s not that retailers don’t have the data,” says Andy Berry, Vice President, EMEA & Global Retail for Pitney Bowes software.
 “It’s that in many cases they haven’t gone through the exercise of cleansing that data and understanding what models and sales plays to execute with that information.”

 Once the data is cleansed and the retailer is confident in it, the data can be used to help improve revenue and operational performance.
 How?